Treating brain tumour related epilepsy

 Other treatments and complementary therapies

-Other treatments, though used in the treatment of non-brain tumour-related epilepsy, are not suitable or are rarely used for brain tumour related epilepsy.
+Other treatments, though used in the treatment of non-brain tumour-related epilepsy, are not suitable or are rarely used for treating brain tumour epilepsy.

 There’s a lot of information online and elsewhere about various complementary therapies for the treatment of epilepsy.
 Some people say that various complementary therapies work for them.
 However, as yet there’s no scientific evidence to suggest that they do reduce seizures.

-If you decide to use a complementary treatment, speak to your doctor first, who will able to advise if the treatment may cause problems with your epilepsy or AEDs, or other treatments you’re having for your brain tumour.
+If you decide to use a complementary treatment, speak to your doctor first.
+They will be able to advise if the treatment may cause problems with your epilepsy or AEDs, or other treatments you’re having for your brain tumour.

 This includes any dietary or vitamin supplements and, particularly, herbal medicines, as some (such as St John’s Wort) can interfere with AEDs and lead to loss of seizure control.